 Assoz.
 Prof. Dipl.-Ing.
 Dr. techn.
 Clemens Heitzinger

-Designated Head of Research Group for Machine Learning and Uncertainty Quantification
+Head, Research Group for Machine Learning and Uncertainty Quantification

 Institute of Analysis and Scientific Computing

 Wiedner Hauptstraße 8–10/E101

 Co-Director, Center for Artificial Intelligence and Machine Learning (CAIML)